 The SVM encourages the submission of case reports that have relevance to vascular disease providing they are either 1) novel (i.e., not previously reported) OR 2) rare AND have a clear clinical message.
 Abstracts that do not meet these conditions as assessed by the Abstract Review Committee will not be accepted for the meeting.
 Abstracts accepted under this category will not be published in the Proceedings of the Annual Scientific Meeting, but in exceptional cases may be invited by the Website Committee to submit as a Clinical Case Study for the SVM website (www.vascularmed.org).
 The Novel Case Studies are considered for presentation in the “International Cases over Cocktails” session at the SVM Annual Meeting.

 - Only online submissions are accepted.

-- There is a $25 processing fee for each submitted abstract.
+- There is a $25, non-refundable processing fee for submitted each abstract.

 - If the abstract has been presented or accepted for presentation at another national meeting or world congress, it should not be submitted to SVM.

 - Submission of an abstract constitutes a commitment by the author(s) to attend the meeting and present their data, if accepted.
 Failure to register and be present for the meeting, if not justified, will jeopardize future acceptance of abstracts.
 We understand there are exceptional circumstances in which you may not be able to attend the meeting; however, in these circumstances, every effort must be made to send a colleague to represent your institution and present your abstract.
 If an emergency arises and you are unable to attend, you must notify SVM headquarters in writing prior to the meeting that you are naming a substitute presenter.
 All notices should be emailed to firstname.lastname@example.org.
 The substitute must be a co-author.
 Failure to follow these procedures may result in the submitter being prohibited from presenting at subsequent SVM meetings.